Hopwood, Worcestershire

-Hopwood is a small settlement in the civil parish of Alvechurch, in the Bromsgrove district, in Worcestershire, England, located south of Birmingham, on the Worcester and Birmingham Canal.
-The settlement is developed around an inn, where users of the canal would have broken their journey.
+Hopwood is a village in the civil parish of Alvechurch, in the Bromsgrove district, in Worcestershire, England, located south of Birmingham, on the Worcester and Birmingham Canal.
+The village developed around an inn, where users of the canal would stop along their journey.
 In 2021 it had a population of 952.

-Today's Hopwood is the location of Hopwood Park services, a motorway service station on the M42 motorway.
+Today, Hopwood is the location of Hopwood Park services, a motorway service station on the M42 motorway.

-Places nearby include: Barnt Green, Alvechurch, Bittell Reservoir and Longbridge.